owlvey/owlvey_docker/README.md

     docker-compose pull

+* Important, replace in docker-compose file the localhost value to your host ip.

 You have to wait while Docker pulls the containers from the Docker Hub: <a target="_blank" href="https://hub.docker.com/u/owlvey/">Owlvey</a>

 Then, run the following command in terminal: